aimyv/lap-2-code-challenge/README.md

 ## Usage

 - Open index.html in the client folder with live server to see the frontend.
-- Run `docker compose up` to start the backend.
+- Run `docker-compose up` or `bash scripts/start.sh` to start the backend.
+- Run `bash scripts/stop.sh` to tear everything down.